Tinabcit/COMP-1320-BCITips-Term-Project-Fall-2025/README.md

 - All required project files are included except the `.mp4` validation recording, which is hosted on YouTube due to GitHub file size constraints.
 - The folder `screenshot-validation-passing` contains all required screenshots documenting validation results.
-- The project follows BCIT’s coding standards and includes clear commenting throughout the codebase.